seahsongli/SC1015_Mini_Project/README.md

-# SC1015_Mini_Project - Formula 1 Top 3 Predictor
+# SC1015_Mini_Project - Formula 1 Top 3 Predictor for Qualifying Races
 ---

 ## Overview
 This project aims to develop a predictive model for identifying the top 3 drivers in Formula 1 races.
-Leveraging machine learning techniques and data analysis, we explore patterns and trends in historical Formula 1 data to predict the top performers in upcoming races.
+Leveraging machine learning techniques and data analysis, we explore patterns and trends in historical Formula 1 data to predict the top performers in qualifying races.

 ## Features
 - Data preprocessing to handle missing values and encode categorical features.